-SZN-043 is our candidate in development for severe alcoholic hepatitis, or AH.
-SZN-043, a hepatocyte-specific R-spondin mimetic bispecific fusion protein targeting ASGR1, is the first development candidate using Surrozen's SWEETS technology which is designed to mimic the regenerative properties of the protein R-Spondin by enhancing Wnt signaling in a cell-targeted manner.
+SZN-043 is our candidate in development for severe alcohol-associated hepatitis, or sAH.
+SZN-043, a hepatocyte-specific R-spondin mimetic bispecific fusion protein targeting ASGR1, is the first development candidate using Surrozen's SWEETSTM technology which is designed to mimic the regenerative properties of the protein R-Spondin by enhancing Wnt signaling in a cell-targeted manner.
 In multiple preclinical animal models of liver injury and fibrosis, SZN-043 has been shown to selectively activate Wnt signaling in the liver, stimulate transient hepatocyte proliferation, improve liver function and reduce fibrosis.
-Enrollment for the Phase 1a clinical trial in patients with chronic liver disease and healthy volunteers is ongoing.
-We anticipate safety data by the end of 2023 which may allow us to initiate a Phase 1b clinical trial in 2024 in patients with alcoholic hepatitis with proof-of-concept data which could then be expected in the second half of 2024.
+The Phase 1a study was completed in February 2024.
+SZN-043 demonstrated acceptable safety and tolerability in the planned Phase 1b dose range (0.5 mg/kg), with evidence of target engagement, Wnt signal activation and effects on liver function.
+The observed safety, pharmacokinetics and pharmacodynamic activity were the basis for our previous announcement that we planned to initiate enrollment in the Phase 1b study in sAH.
+We have initiated enrollment in the aforementioned Phase 1b clinical trial and anticipate proof-of-concept data from the Phase 1b clinical trial in the first half of 2025.
+We successfully completed dosing and 30-day follow-up for cohort 1 in our Phase 1b clinical trial in sAH.
+No drug related serious adverse events were observed in the first cohort of six patients receiving 0.5mg/kg of SZN-043.
+There were no patient deaths at day 30 of the study, and we observed a potential clinical benefit based on reductions in bilirubin and MELD score.
+A majority of patients experienced improvements in AST and ALT levels.